 For example, if a construction company needs to make sure that it is regularly following proper safety protocols when using scaffolding, they can enter relevant inspections into their CMMS system to make sure they aren’t missed.
-This is a much more reliable method of preventing this common variety of worksite accident, and it doesn’t require a flood of annoying emails, phone calls, and other reminders.
+This is a much more reliable method of preventing this common variety of worksite accidents, and it doesn’t require a flood of annoying emails, phone calls, and other reminders.

 Using a digital system to track safety-related information places workers in the driver’s seat, as they are ultimately responsible for updating and maintaining the data entered into it.
 At the same time, owners and managers have an easy way to check whether critical inspections are being done, and to track who has pieces of safety equipment, etc.

 This way, both managers and workers are working out of one system, reducing the need for back and forth communications.
 If workers are failing to enter information consistently, then managers can step in to enforce compliance—but this is ultimately much easier than having to pester workers over each individual safety issue.